svjatpro/nresx.tools/nresx.CommandLine/README.md

 **--new-file** Will create resource file, if it not exist (with --recursive it will also create all subdirectories)\
 **--dry-run** Execute the command in test mode.
 No modifications will be made to existing files or the creation of new files.
 **--link** We will replace the existing texts in the project's source code with links to localized resources.
 **--exclude** Exclude directories when generating resources.
-By default it equals to ".git,.vs,bin,obj"
+Accepts a comma-separated list or quoted names.
+Default: ".git,.vs,bin,obj"

 #### Examples